-Defending Women Arrested for Domestic Violence
+Defending Women Accused of Domestic Violence

 As the enforcement of domestic violence laws has increased, so too has the rate at which women are arrested for domestic violence crimes.
-Recent studies show that about 25% of persons arrested for domestic violence in the United States are female (although that number is slightly lower in the State of Florida).
+Recent studies show that about 25% of persons arrested for domestic violence in the United States are female (although that number is slightly lower in Florida).

-Over the years, we have represented many women who were falsely arrested for domestic violence while defending themselves against a partner who had repeatedly abused them over the years.
-For some women, they are victimized repeatedly by her partner before being victimized by the system.
+Over the years, the attorneys at Sammis Law Firm have represented women falsely accused of domestic violence while defending themselves against a partner who had repeatedly abused them.
+Some women are victimized by a partner before being further victimized by the criminal justice system.

 Attorneys for Women Arrested for Domestic Violence in Tampa, FL